-C. Real leaders transform crisis into new opportunities for leading.
-They don’t give excuses.
+give excuses.

-Leaders who handle the crisis the right way receives grace from God.
+Leaders who handle the crisis the right way receive grace from God.
 God’s presence will always be with them.
 Consider the following.

 A. God assured Paul of divine Protection

-#### No. 11